 This part of the preparation also involves discovering specific communities, not just individual profiles.
 The better you get to know where your app will land once it launches, the easier it’ll be to promote it.

 After you have validated your idea and product value, start building your product.
 An average app will take at least three months to create, and there is no need to have a complete product right away.
 Key aspects of deciding on are the technology stack and the platform you’re using – whether the application will be native, whether you want an iOS or Android app, or whether you’d like to choose cross-platform.

 Initially, you should create a roadmap and have a wireframe for your app.
 Hire a quality team of mobile app developers and start building your application.

 4. Start Preparing Your Presence

 While your development team is creating your app, you should start spreading the information about your future product and drum up some interest.

 An essential step in this direction is setting up a landing page and registering a domain for your app.
 That will help later on during the launch, as it’ll be easier for the audience to find you.

 The landing page will serve as a hub for news about the release and a way to get leads and subscribers you can engage with after the launch.

 The same goes for social media presence – use digital channels as valuable tools for spreading awareness and reaching the buyer persona you created.
-Create business pages, start advertising campaigns and gather your audience on your profile so that you’ll already have a group of interested people when you are ready to announce the launch.
+Create business pages, start advertising campaigns, create effective pop ads, and gather your audience on your profile so that you’ll already have a group of interested people when you are ready to announce the launch.

 5. Define Clear Goals and KPIs